 - Many charity events held at Porters, our Civic house, or other sites in town

 - Walking buses

 - Seeing many of the Amateur Dramatic productions

 - Formal visits to most of the other authorities in Essex

 On the occasion when the Mayor is unable to attend an engagement due to previous commitments, the Deputy Mayor will attend on behalf of the Mayor.

 The Mayor's diary is available to download.
 Please note these diaries are only updated weekly so do not show last minute changes.
 In addition, events are often third party private functions and therefore may not be open to the public to attend.

-Unless there is an exceptional circumstance requests must be received a minimum of 10 days in advance.
+Unless there is an exceptional circumstance, requests must be received a minimum of 10 working days in advance.